sul-dlss-labs/engineering-design-adrs/0015-change-swap-from-openwayback.md

 * Pro
   * pywb is replacing Openwayback as wayback machine of choice among institutions running a replay system.
   * Does not require customization to provide access to crawl dates pre-1996.
-  * Can continue to leverage the filesystem as a way to communicate between the workflow and the playback application
+  * Can continue to leverage the filesystem as a way to communicate between the workflow and the playback application.
   * Active development is occurring on the software.
-  * Supports embargos and exclusions at a URL level
+  * Supports embargos and exclusions at a URL level.
-  * Increasingly used by community
+  * Increasingly used by community, [recommended by IIPC](https://netpreserveblog.wordpress.com/2020/12/16/openwayback-to-pywb-transition-guide/) for replay of high-fidelity archiving.
+[Transition guide](https://pywb.readthedocs.io/en/latest/manual/owb-transition.html) exists.
 * Con
   * As a Python application, is less familiar to developers and operations team
   * pywb development is currently done in large part by one developer